-Protecting exceptional areas such as Snowdonia is a delicate balance of all sorts of different challenges.
+Protecting exceptional areas such as Eryri is a delicate balance of all sorts of different challenges.
 Our national parks are extremely sensitive places where small changes can have significant repercussions.

-Snowdonia National Park Authority is one of several organisations working towards protecting and enhancing Snowdonia’s landscape and wildlife.
+Snowdonia National Park Authority is one of several organisations working towards protecting and enhancing Eryri’s landscape and wildlife.

 It's easy to think of climate change as a problem affecting the far corners of the world, but it is a crisis that is already affecting the National Park.